 What’s nice about smoking chamomile is that you’ll feel the effects almost instantly.
 I personally need at least a whole cup of chamomile tea to feel the same way, but then I’ll most likely have to wake up in the middle of the night to pee, which can kinda defeat the whole purpose.
 If you have bagged chamomile tea at home, you can just rip open a bag and sprinkle some of the flower onto other herbs and flowers (like hemp) that you’re smoking.

 Chamomile isn’t only just for sleep though, and working with chamomile during the day won’t necessarily make you fall right asleep either (unless maybe you’re sleep-deprived).
 Chamomile’s anti-spasmodic action also has quite the affinity for the lower gut region of the body.
 This makes chamomile the perfect herbal ally in combating things like digestive upset and menstrual cramps.
-Whenever I have a painful upset stomach or am cramping up, I’m always AMAZED at how quickly and completely chamomile in my smoking blend relieves them.
+Whenever I have a painful upset stomach or am cramping up, I’m always AMAZED at how quickly and completely smoking a chamomile-containing blend relaxes and dissolves those feelings.

 Chamomile is also helpful for picky-eaters and people that experience anxiety around food and eating.
 Mix chamomile in with your cannabis, and you’ll probably find yourself with the munchies in no time!